masoud-akhgar/API-base-Query-Management/README.md

 # Cloud Base Project
-A Cloud Project using Django, sqlite3 file as the database, MVP model
+A Cloud Project using Django, sqlite3 file as the database, MVP model, Postman.

 This project is completely based on Django, so it is not provided any UI design.